bleds22e/VCU_DataCarpResources/course_development/concepts_from_readings.md

 -   Real data
 -   Team-based learning techniques
 -   Assignment and assessments prepare students for final project
+-   “I do, we do, you do”
+-   Constructivism

 ## Data Science & Pedagogy